Redhead

 Redhead shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 30.0% of residents currently enrolled in formal education.
-This includes primary education (10.8%), secondary education (9.2%), and tertiary education (4.2%).
-Redhead Public School serves the local community, enrolling 248 students.
-The area has above-average socio-educational conditions (ICSEA: 1083).
-There is one school in Redhead focusing exclusively on primary education, with secondary options available nearby.
-Local school capacity is limited, with only 6.5 places per 100 residents compared to the regional average of 14.6, leading many families to travel for schooling.
+Educational participation is high, with 30.0% of residents currently enrolled in formal education, including 10.8% in primary, 9.2% in secondary, and 4.2% in tertiary education.
+Redhead Public School serves the local educational needs within Redhead, with an enrollment of 248 students as of a recent report.
+The area exhibits above-average socio-educational conditions (ICSEA score: 1083).
+There is one school focusing exclusively on primary education, with secondary options available in surrounding areas.
+Local school capacity is limited at 6.5 places per 100 residents compared to the regional average of 14.6, leading many families to travel for schooling.

 Frequently Asked Questions - Education